ryodi/init/README.md

 Everyone writes a supervisor, right?
 It's like blog software was in the early aughts.
 Why did I write this one?
-I needed something small for Home Ports.
+I needed something small for RYODI.
 Yes, I know about openrc.
 Yes, I know about supervisord.
 I like this version.
 Because I wrote it.